 With our 60 years of experience, The Nature Conservancy is demonstrating how we can work with the power of nature to help reduce these impacts and keep human communities secure, even as our climate changes.
-We are directly addressing the challenge by enabling natural resources and wildlife to adapt, encouraging “natural infrastructure” to help humans adapt, and reducing greenhouse gas emissions to slow climate change.
+We are directly addressing the challenge by enabling natural resources and wildlife to adapt, strengthening natural infrastructure to help humans adapt and reducing greenhouse gas emissions to slow climate change.

 President and CEO Mark Tercek talks about his recent appointment to the NYS 2100 Commission in New York and how nature can protect us from changing weather.
 Read more

 See how we’re working to secure the future of lake trout and cold, deep lakes in the Adirondacks.